 This document contains a list of reported errata items for VVC, VSEI, HEVC, AVC, and Video CICP, for tracking purposes.
 Some of the items have been confirmed by the JVET and have been agreed to require fixing.
 This document also provides publication status backgrounds of these standards.

+Incorporated items at the JVET-AG meeting:

+For VVC:

+In subclause 7.4.2.4.5, the first bullet item, replace "subpicture level values" with "subpicture index values". (reported by Rickard Sjöberg – thanks!)

+For VSEI:

+Fix a typo when vui_chroma_sample_loc_type_frame is mentioned in the VSEI text.
+(JVET-AG0192)

+Fix two bugs for the constraints on nnpfc_matrix_coeffs and add two NOTEs in the semantics of nnpfc_matrix_coeffs to clarify complicated cases.
+(JVET-AG0192)

+Fix an asserted bug on the inference of nnpfc_full_range_flag.
+(JVET-AG0192)

 Incorporated items at the JVET-AF meeting: